flip-ui/flip-ui-rs/README.md

 # flip-ui-rs

-This is the rust integration for handling and compiling the built JSON File.
+Rust integration for handling and compiling the UI built via the Website.

 ## Features